-With most of the country covered in a thick blanket of snow and cold temperatures, it’s essential to have a plan in place for dealing with this frozen precipitation.
+With many areas of the country already covered in a thick blanket of snow and others expected to be soon, it’s essential to have a plan in place for dealing with this frozen precipitation.
 This includes bundling up for the frigid weather and clearing the snow from your home’s walkways and driveways.

 No matter what way you look at it, the snow will need to go.
 This means you’ll need to make a few important decisions – namely what tools and methods you’ll be using to tackle the white, cold stuff.
 If you don’t already have a snow clearing routine down, or if you’d like some tips to help improve the experience, we’ll provide the insights needed to help you get through this tedious job as quickly and efficiently as possible.